Santa Hermandad: Relationship with towns and local communities

 Just as the Hermandad's relationship with the rulers and their fellow government employees was constantly changing, so was the opinion of them held by the towns they were supposed to be guarding.
 As mentioned before, the hermandad was initially created as local militias in times of need.
 When they became a more powerful and more permanent institution, there were definite instances of abuses of power.
 There were the previously mentioned instances of the Holy Brotherhood silencing those who objected to Isabella's reign.
 There were also reported instances of abuse by judges and archers, about whom the corregidores could do nothing.
 Guzmán de Alfarache (1599) is quoted in Lunenfeld's book.
-He quotes: “God free us from the transgressions of the three Holies-Inquisition, Brotherhood, and crusade bull.”
+He quotes: “God free us from the transgressions of the three Holies — Inquisition, Brotherhood, and crusade bull.”
 Complaints began to appear requesting that the powers of the Holy Brotherhood be reined in, and in 1485 police immunities were reduced and cases were brought up against the archers and judges.

-Among local communities, the Santa Hermandad—also known colloquially as los mangas verdes ("the green sleeves"), since their body armour covered all but the sleeves of their green uniforms—attained a reputation of being unreliable, corrupt and negligent of the interests of the townsfolk.
+Among local communities, the Santa Hermandad—also known colloquially as las mangas verdes ("the green sleeves"), since their body armour covered all but the sleeves of their green uniforms—attained a reputation of being unreliable, corrupt and negligent of the interests of the townsfolk.
 Modern Spanish parlance has maintained the phrase a buenas horas, mangas verdes! (roughly translated as "right on time, green sleeves!", meaning "better late than never!"), referencing the Santa Hermandad's inability to react promptly to crimes in their districts.